 - Get rid of the mental stress with the harmonic chant of the mantras (Sanskrit hymns).

 - Strengthen memory, cultivate logic, and improve the accuracy of your expression.

-Classes are held in small groups (up to 5 students) at the Athens Indian & Greek-Indian Studies Center.
+Classes are held in small groups (up to 5 students) at the Athens Indian & Greek-Indian Studies Center or online through the ZOOM platform..
 All lessons are conducted under the guidance of Indologist Professor Dimitrios Vassiliadis.